Admin password setup

 - Checks whether any superuser already exists.
 If yes, it exits silently — re-deploys never overwrite a production password.

-- Generates a 16-character URL-safe random password (or honours
+- Generates a URL-safe random password (16 bytes of entropy, about 22 characters), or honors

-DJANGO_SUPERUSER_PASSWORDif set). - Creates the superuser with email
+DJANGO_SUPERUSER_PASSWORDif set. - Creates the superuser with email

 admin@trueppm.dev(orDJANGO_SUPERUSER_EMAILif set), usernameadmin(or the local part of the email). - Writes the password to